 Australia’s Para-table tennis stars have grabbed all four gold medals on offer at the 2019 Arafura Games in Darwin, NT, and in turn taken the next step in securing an extra four slots for the nation at the Tokyo 2020 Paralympic Games.

-With competition doubling up as the 2019 International Table Tennis Federation Oceania Para Championships, a key qualifier for Tokyo 2020, there was more on the line than just medals for Australia’s competitors.
+With competition doubling as the 2019 International Table Tennis Federation Oceania Para-table Tennis Championships, a key qualifier for Tokyo 2020, there was more on the line than just medals for Australia’s competitors.

 After tough rounds in the semi-finals for each of the four events (women’s and men’s standing and sitting), six Australians found themselves battling for gold.